blueputty01/hack3/server/README.md

 ### Dependencies

-Salt water model should be located in `./model` directory at root level.
+Salt water model (generated in Google Colab) must be located in `./server` directory under the name `keras.model`.

 ## ⚙️ Technologies Used